ronkok/Temml/docs/administration.md

 6. WebKit mis-locates tags and AMS automatic equation numbers because it ignores `width: 100%` on an `<mtable>`.

-7. WebKit laps are broken.

-8. Chromium and WebKit system font extensible arrows have notes placed too high.
+7. Chromium and WebKit system font extensible arrows have notes placed too high.
     Some do not stretch in Cambria Math.
 Again, Latin Modern is okay.

-9. WebKit fails to stretch most extensible arrows.
+8. WebKit fails to stretch most extensible arrows.

-10. Firefox and WebKit sometimes select radicals that are too tall.
+9. Firefox and WebKit sometimes select radicals that are too tall.
 (Root cause:
     They don’t cramp subscripts and superscripts.)

-11. In very tall radicals, Chromium does not accurately match the vinculum to the surd.
+10. In very tall radicals, Chromium does not accurately match the vinculum to the surd.

-12. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
+11. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
 Not in WebKit.

-13. WebKit hides mhchem subscripts and superscripts.
+12. WebKit hides mhchem subscripts and superscripts.

 Another issue if you are targeting mobile: Android has not provided a math system font.
 They are planning to add a MATH table to the Noto Sans font.
 I